Mx772/dragons-dogma-2-auto-character-creator/README.md

 You select the base/default, then can enter for each section.
 If you wish to skip the rest of the tool, type 'skip' in a field where it expects a number (So an attribute, not asking if you want to skip a section)

-If you want to add a preset to the templates folder, please open an issue and use the 'template/preset' option!
+If you want to add a preset to the templates folder, please open an issue and use the 'template/preset' option OR for pull/code credit, open a Pull Request with it!

 ## Usage